Queen's Pawn Game: 1...d5

 1...d5 (Closed Game) also prevents White from playing 2.e4 unless White wants to venture the dubious Blackmar–Diemer Gambit.
 1...d5 is not any worse than 1...Nf6, but committing the pawn to d5 at once makes it somewhat less flexible since Black can no longer play the Indian Defences, although if Black is aiming for Queen's Gambit positions this may be of minor importance.
 Also, a move like 2.Bg5 (Hodgson Attack) is considered relatively harmless compared to 1.d4 Nf6 2.Bg5 since there is no knight on f6 for the bishop to harass.
 White's more common move is 2.c4, the Queen's Gambit, when Black usually chooses between 2...e6 (Queen's Gambit Declined), 2...c6 (Slav Defence) or 2...dxc4 (Queen's Gambit Accepted).
 White can also play 2.Nf3 which again is not specific as to opening.
 Then Black may play ...Nf6 (same as above) or ...e6.
 A Queen's Gambit may arise anyway if White plays c4 soon afterward, but lines like the Colle System and Torre Attack are also possible.

 1...e6

-The Horwitz Defense is a chess opening characterized by the moves: 1.d4 e6.
+The Franco-Indian Defence is a chess opening characterized by the moves: 1.d4 e6.
 This play allows White to play 2.e4, entering the French Defence.
 If White wants to continue with a Queen's Pawn Game however, 2.c4 and 2.Nf3 usually transpose to a familiar opening such as the Queen's Gambit Declined, Nimzo-Indian or Queen's Indian.
 A line that is unique to the 1...e6 move order is the Keres Defence, 1.d4 e6 2.c4 Bb4+.

 1...d6

-This move also allows 2.e4 entering the Pirc Defence.
-If White avoids this, 2.Nf3 or 2.c4 may lead to a King's Indian or Old Indian Defence, or Black may play 2...Bg4, sometimes called the Wade Defence (A41, see 1.d4 d6 2.Nf3 Bg4).
+The Pillsbury Defence.
+The move 2.e4 transposes to the Pirc Defence.
+Or 2.Nf3 or 2.c4 may lead to a King's Indian or Old Indian Defence, or Black may play 2...Bg4, sometimes called the Wade Defence (A41, see 1.d4 d6 2.Nf3 Bg4).
 2.c4 e5 is the Rat Defense, English Rat.